dciborow/azure-docs/articles/machine-learning/team-data-science-process/plan-your-environment.md

 2. What will be the expected output from the scoring call?
 3. What are corner cases that can be encountered?
 For example, if a user ID is used, should the output be different if the ID is not found?
 4. What are the execution requriements for a scoring call?
 For example, how quickly will it need to complete to avoid timeouts?
-For a description, see [Tasks to prepare data for enhanced machine learning](prepare-data.md).
+For a description, see [Tasks to prepare automated testing for model scoring](prepare-data.md).

 ## Tools and languages questions
 There are lots of options here depending on what languages and development environments or tools you need or are most conformable using.